How the Opioid Crackdown Is Hurting Chronic Pain Patients

-Madeline’s* earliest childhood memory was of pain.
+Madeline’s earliest childhood memory was of pain.
+To protect people’s identity, all names except the author’s and Dr. Kline’s are pseudonyms.
 She was visiting the zoo with her family and started to cry because the stabbing, throbbing pain in her legs was so intense she couldn’t walk anymore.
 She was later diagnosed with childhood osteoarthritis.

 When Madeline entered puberty, she began experiencing exceptionally debilitating and painful menstrual periods.
 At 15, she was diagnosed with endometriosis.

 Now in her mid-30s, Madeline told me prescription opioids allow her to hold a job and enjoy time with friends and family without spending days in bed recovering from the effort.
 But recently, her doctor became concerned about rising opioid misuse and forced her to cut back on her medication.

 “I’ve had to stop working because of this reduced dose I’m on,” she said.
 “My car is gone.
 I feel like my life is slipping away, bit by bit.
 All I have now is the pain.”

 Stories like Madeline’s are becoming increasingly common.
 Some chronic pain patients have taken their own lives after being tapered off or cut off from their prescription opioids, leaving them in unendurable misery, according to Dr. Thomas Kline, a North Carolina-based primary care physician who maintains a list of such suicides.
 Two other physicians also reported on these deaths in Slate.
 Madeline said if she lost access to opioids, she fears she might make the same choice.
 “I’d be lying if I said the thought hadn’t occurred to me,” she said.